 The Chemistry Questions Center (CQC), located in room E310 in the Science Center, is open 7:30-9:00 p.m. from Sunday through Thursday for drop-in questions about General or Organic Chemistry lecture or Lab.
 The Chemistry Questions Center is also open for questions about Chemistry 222 at the Office of Academic Resources, in Stokes 118J, on Sundays, 8-10 p.m., Tuesdays 9-11 p.m., and Thursdays 9-11 p.m.

 The Discrete Mathematics Question Center is a student-led resource held Thursday evenings from 9-10:30 p.m. in KINSC S202.
 Students enrolled in Math/CS 231 are welcome to drop in without an appointment.
 For more information, please contact Casey Falk.

 The Instructional Technology Center (ITC) is located at Stokes 205 and provides students, faculty and staff with a space to work on various projects.
 The Center is equipped with multimedia equipment and software, and staffed with professional personnel.

-Math Question Center
+Math Question Center (MQC)